ui-Auxilary/COMP6080_TUE18_TUTE/wk_10/games/README.md

 - Ensure there are 3 links on the header with links to the games: Tic-tac-toe, Asteroids, Rock paper scissors
 - Ensure the links are "spaced-around"

+Dashboard
+- The dashboard should reflect the total points acquired by the user in the games
+- In the center of the dashboard there should be the text "Score" with the value of the player's current score.
+- When the score reaches 3, an alert should popup saying the player has won!

 **Game 1 Tic-tac-toe** ❌:
 - Make a 3x3 grid and standard game of tic tac toe (video/sample provided).
 - There should be a play button to start the game, this button should be disabled when the game has started